sebastianmonzel/webfiles-framework-php/README.md

 Access and describe data in a structured way.
 Interact with remote data.<br />
-The fascination about interweaved data.
+See the fascination about interweaved data.

 developer & contact: Sebastian Monzel (mail@sebastianmonzel.de)